 Funnily enough, the resolving ties has evolved drastically across development.
 Originally, ties were resolved by rolling dice.
 Later, I switched to a coin toss, so I could include a doubloon for promotional reasons.
 This worked out fine, at first.
 However, as I began to finalize the cards, coin tosses were deciding the winner more and more.
 With help from The Game Makers Guild, the system changed where the doubloon's favor would flip with each win; turning this aspect of pure chance into one of pure strategy.

 I am very proud of what I accomplished with Avast Ye- Blimey!.
-It has tested all of my skills and help expand them in ways I never would have imagined.
-However, I can't say it's been easy, with multiple roadblocks that that could have been avoided with better planning.
+It has tested all of my skills and helped expand them in ways I never would have imagined.
+However, I can't say it's been easy, with multiple roadblocks that could have been avoided with better planning.

 - Starting art far too late for the original release schedule